MexicoOfficial Name: United Mexican States

 Monday-Thursday: 9:00 a.m.-1:00 p.m.

-Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.
+Mexico is a Spanish-speaking country consisting of 31 states and one federal district.
 The capital is Mexico City.
-Mexico has a rapidly developing economy, ranked by the World Bank as the thirteenth largest in the world in terms of GDP.
-The climate ranges from tropical to arid, and the terrain consists of coastal lowlands, central high plateaus, deserts and mountains of up to 18,000 feet.
+Mexico is an upper middle income economy, ranked by the World Bank as the thirteenth largest in the world in terms of GDP.
+The climate ranges from tropical to arid, and the terrain consists of coastal lowlands, central high plateaus, deserts, and mountains of up to 18,000 feet.

 Please read the State Department’s Fact Sheet on Mexico and the Mexico Travel Warning for additional information.